SayHeyD/sops-age-manager/README.md

 If sops is not installed everything still works as expected aside from the base command, which passes its args to sops. sam also requires sops to be in the PATH.

+[age](https://github.com/FiloSottile/age) isn't per se a requirement, but you will already need to have age keys to use sam.
+Sam will not create age keys for you.

 ## General

 After installation add the age key files to the following path ```$HOME/.age/```. sam will detect age keys